 Exit from the body

-When the body starts preparing for labor and the cervix starts to soften, the mucus plug loosens and falls out.
+The mucus plug loosens and falls out with contractions, which may be after a series of contractions when one is not in labor, or when the body starts preparing for labor and the cervix begins to soften.
 Some women experience the plug falling out all at once, in a single compact ‘chunk’ of mucus.
 Others report clumps of it falling out over an extended time period.
 Either is completely normal and healthy, and doesn’t hurt or even feel like much at all.

 Is it a sign of labor?

 Loss of the cervical mucus plug doesn’t necessarily indicate that a woman will immediately go into labor.
-The mucus plug can fall out weeks before a woman delivers her baby.
-However, it can be a warning sign of preterm delivery.
-Any woman with bright red bleeding or persistent leakage of fluid or a large gush should contact their healthcare provider immediately if this occurs before week 37, as this could indicate that the cervix is dilating preterm.
+The mucus plug can fall out weeks before a baby is born.
+However, it can be a warning sign of preterm birth.
+If you notice bright red bleeding, persistent leakage of fluid, or a large gush, you should contact your healthcare provider immediately, especially if it occurs before week 37, as this could indicate that the cervix is dilating.

 If you have any questions about this, speak to your healthcare provider, as they will be able to discuss more about the mucus plug and its role in pregnancy.